wongsitu/Node-React-Boilerplate/README.md

 ```
 touch server.js
 mkdir controllers
-mkdir public
 mkdir db
 mkdir models
 ```

+NOTE: A public folder is not needed since we are using React as frontend.

 ## Setting up the Frontend

-Now that we got our backend, let's set up our React frontend.
-Go back to the same level of your backend folder and type the following
+Now that we got our backend, let's set up our React frontend.In your terminal, go back to the same level of your backend folder and type the following

 ```
 create-react-app frontend